 Make sure your home is draft-proof

-Protecting your space from being invaded by air of the wrong temperature is critical during air conditioning season, not just during the cold winter period.
-Whatever the season may be, air leaking out of the home means that the energy spent on cooling, or heating, it is essentially wasted.
+Protecting your space from being invaded by air of the wrong temperature is critical during the air conditioning season, not just during the cold winter period.
+Whatever the season may be, air leaking out of the home means that the energy spent on cooling, or heating, is essentially wasted.

 Therefore, before you turn on the system, make sure that all of your windows are properly called and that all of your doors have good weather seals.